Dnipriany: History

-Russian Empire
+Early history

 Dnipriany was founded in 1791 under the name Brytany on the lands of a military officer by fugitive serfs from other parts of the Russian Empire, such as Poltava Governorate, Kursk Governorate, and Oryol Governorate, among others.
 By 1822, 335 people lived in Brytany, which had an economy based around agriculture.
 By 1880, there were agricultural processing plants in the village.
 In 1886, it was located in Kakhovka Volost, Dneprovsky Uyezd, Taurida Governorate, and had a church.

 In 1889, the village Osnovy (Основи) was founded nearby by settlers from the village of Shabo (today in Odesa Oblast, Ukraine).
 The people of Osnovy planted large grape plantations and made wine, which was exported through the pier at Brytany.
 Many of the people of Brytany would also work on the grape fields.
 Also during the late 19th century, a steam mill was built in Brytany.